trustworthyjs/capstone/README.md

-# Mindful Pirate
+# Unblock

 *A smart journaling app that will help you become a better, more self-aware writer!*

 Includes:
 * Simple text editing
-* Features for free-writing and mindful journaling and customizable modes
+* Features for free-writing, mindful journaling and custom modes
 * Natural language analysis of words, tones, and personality insights on entries